 What are the undertones of Silvermist?

-If we flipped this around and made the GRAY the dominant colour, we’d be talking about the blue-green undertones.
-However, in this blend, it’s the GRAY that’s hiding underneath, leaving WAY more colour on the table (or wall, really) for you to see.
-The gray is there to soften the colour so that it’s more of an earth-tone and less of a typical ‘beachy-bright, cheerful teal’.
+If we flipped this around and made the GRAY the dominant color, we’d be talking about the blue-green undertones.
+However, in this blend, it’s the GRAY that’s hiding underneath, leaving WAY more color on the table (or wall, really) for you to see.
+The gray is there to soften the color so that it’s more of an earth-tone and less of a typical ‘beachy-bright, cheerful teal’.